Tiger Shark Profile

 This is known as dimorphism.
 Exceptionally large females can reach more than 5m in length and 900kg in weight.
 A large male can grow to 4m in length.

-16. It is the only species of shark that hatches fertile eggs inside its body and gives birth to live young
+16. Unlike most shark species, the tiger shark hatches fertile eggs inside its body and gives birth to live young

 This is called ovovivipary: a pregnant female tiger shark lays 10 to 82 fertilised eggs inside her body, each egg containing an embryo which feeds on its own egg-yolk.